UNM FOOTBALL

 As Cleveland’s director of player development, Walch’s role entailed “strengthening the team's on-field skill development and off-field strategies to accomplish player-related goals,” per the Browns.
 He initially joined the team in 2021 as a player development coordinator after 20 years as an on-field coach, highlighted by four years as an NFL assistant.

-Before working in operations for the Browns, Walch spent two seasons coaching the Philadelphia Eagles’ receivers in 2018 and 2019.
-He first coached in the NFL as an assistant wide receivers coach for the Chicago Bears from 2013-14, helping Brandon Marshall and Alshon Jeffery earn Pro Bowl nods in that span.
+Walch first coached in the NFL as an assistant wide receivers coach for the Chicago Bears from 2013-14, helping Brandon Marshall and Alshon Jeffery earn Pro Bowl nods in that span.
+He also coached the Philadelphia Eagles’ receivers in 2018 and 2019.

-Walch also coached for five seasons in the Canadian Football League (CFL), working with the Edmonton Eskimos (2016-17) and Montreal Alouettes (2010-12).
-He notably served as the former franchise’s offensive coordinator in 2017, helping the Eskimos average 28.3 points per game.
+For five seasons, Walch coached in the Canadian Football League, working with the Edmonton Eskimos (2016-17) and Montreal Alouettes (2010-12).
+In 2017, he served as the Eskimos' offensive coordinator, helping the team average 28.3 points per game.

 An Elgin, Minnesota native, Walch was an All-America running back, receiver and returner at Winona State from 1996-99.
 He began his coaching career with the Warriors in 2000 and held positions at Dakota State and St. Thomas before returning to his alma mater, where he overlapped with UNM head coach Jason Eck for two seasons.